verus-lang/verus/source/docs/guide/src/container_bst_first_draft.md

 [to](https://en.wikipedia.org/wiki/Splay_tree)
 [balance](https://en.wikipedia.org/wiki/B-tree)
 a binary search tree.
-To keep things simple, we won't be implementing of them—instead, we'll be implemented a straightforward,
+To keep things simple, we won't be implementing any of them—instead, we'll be implementing a straightforward,
 _unbalanced_ binary search tree.
 Improving the design to be more efficient will be left as an exercise.

-Furthermore, our first draft of an implementation is going to be mapping keys of the fixed orderable type, `u64`, to values of type `V`.
+Furthermore, our first draft of an implementation is going to map keys of the fixed orderable type, `u64`, to values of type `V`.
 In a later chapter, we'll change the keys to also be generic, thus mapping `K` to `V` for arbitrary types `K` and `V`.